-Week 1/ August 28, 2017:
+Week 1/ January 23, 2017:

-a) Introduction and presentation.

--Again I would like to stress that no image will be accepted in this class without the Meta data and all the information that should be imbedded in the digital file of your work.
-This is the only way for me to know that each of the students did indeed complete their assignments.

-- Students can also use their I-Phone for their assignments but at least half of their images will be shot with regular DSLR, if you do not have a camera the school will provide you one. - a) How to frame a good image, the single most important feature in Photography, as it must come from the inner self.
-Each student brings a few images to share with the class personal photographs or images shot by another photographer but the student must be able to tell the class why he, or she, believes these are strong images. - b) First assignment: bring today in class a small set of recent pictures- that you have shot this Summer: any topic is fine as long as it has a story line in it that would be interesting for a group of readers or spectators (like in a Museum or in a Gallery).
-So you bring two different sets of photographs to class today - c) Go and see the Editors & Photo Editors at our Phoenix Newspaper (the Loyola Paper) before coming to Class on August 28.
+- a) Introduction and presentation. - -Again I would like to stress that no image will be accepted in this class without the Meta data and all the information that should be imbedded in the digital file of your work.
+This is the only way for me to know that each of the students did indeed complete their assignments. - Students can also use their I-Phone for their assignments but at least half of their images will be shot with regular DSLR, if you do not have a camera the school will provide you one. - a) How to frame a good image, the single most important feature in Photography, as it must come from the inner self.
+Each student brings a few images to share with the class personal photographs or images shot by another photographer but the student must be able to tell the class why he, or she, believes these are strong images. - b) First assignment: bring today in class a small set of recent picturesthat you have shot I the last three months: any topic is fine as long as it has a story line in it that would be interesting for a group of readers or spectators (like in a Museum or in a Gallery).
+So you bring two different sets of photographs to class today - c) Go and see the Editors & Photo Editors at our Phoenix Newspaper (the Loyola Paper) before coming to Class on January 23.
 Explain that you are in my class and ask if you can shoot a story that is to be published soon.
-All over the semester, we will try to work with the Phoenix Newspaper, as one of our goals is to have your images published. - d) We create a Tumblr account where students upload their best images very week - e) For the next class (September 11, 2017): We will meet at 4 PM at the corner of Chicago Avenue and Michigan Avenue for a three hours walk through the City, bring your camera and a good pair of shoes.
+All over the semester, we will try to work with the Phoenix Newspaper, as one of our goals is to have your images published. - d) We create a Tumbir account to upload every week your photographs - e) For the next class (January 30, 2017): We will meet at 4 PM at the corner of Chicago Avenue and Michigan Avenue for a three hours walk through the City, bring your camera and a good pair of shoes, warm clothing.
+As we meet next to the school, if the weather is too severe, we will find a back up plan, but we meet outside the school as planned.

-Week 3/ September 11, 2017:
+Week 2/ January 30, 2017:

-We meet at 4 PM sharp at the corner of Michigan Avenue and Chicago Avenue for a three hours walk through the City, bring your camera, enough space on your memory cards, a good pair of shoes, rain or shine we will walk through the City.
-The walk will end at the Morgan Train Station on the Green Line at around 7 PM.
+We meet at 4 PM at the corner of Michigan Avenue and Chicago Avenue (100 yards from the school).
+If the weather is really bad, we will find a back up plan.
+Bring your camera, enough space on your memory cards, and a good pair of shoes, rain, snow or shine we will walk through the City.
+The walk will end at the Morgan Train Station on the Green Line at around 7 PM, weather permitting.